ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/1-Home.md

 ## Multiplayer Compatibility

 There is no promise that coop will never be sacrificed due to a future mod being incompatible, but too compelling to leave out of Listo.
-But for the time being, Listo remains functional for a full, fun, multiplayer experience.
+However, for the time being, Listo remains functional for a full, fun, multiplayer experience (with a handful of vanilla MP bugs).

 ## A Platform to Enable Your Fun